Digital Advertising Alliance of Canada

 The Digital Advertising Alliance of Canada (DAAC) is a Canadian non-profit trade association.

-Founded in 2013 by eight Canadian marketing and communications trade associations, the DAAC is responsible for the operations of the AdChoices self-regulatory programs, and the Political Ads Program, in Canada.
+Founded in 2013 by eight Canadian marketing and communication trade associations, the DAAC is responsible for the operations of the AdChoices self-regulatory programs, and the Political Ads Program, in Canada.

 The AdChoices program in Canada

-The DAAC's website serves offers consumers the ability to opt out of interest-based advertising from participating companies through a single page.
+The AdChoices program provides Canadian consumers with the ability to opt out of interest-based advertising from participating companies through the DAAC website.

-The associations that have developed this program are:
+The following association developed this program: